University of St Andrews

 University of St Andrews theme

 The University of St Andrews WordPress theme was built to create a visual consistency between the main University website and subsites on our multisite.
-The theme uses our digital pattern library and is fully responsive and compliant with the current WCAG 2.1 AA accessibility guidelines.
+The theme uses the digital pattern library and is fully responsive and compliant with the current WCAG 2.1 AA accessibility guidelines.

 Bespoke child themes have also been developed for the news, events, and the IT Services site.